May Myat Noe: Early life and education

-May Myat Noe was born on 13 October 1998, in Yangon, Myanmar.
+May Myat Noe aka That Htet Aung was born on 13 October 1998, in Yangon, Myanmar.
 She attended primary and secondary school in Singapore and finished her high school at Myanmar International School.
 Her family moved to Singapore from Yangon where she attended Punggol Primary School and CHIJ Saint Nicholas Girls' School.
 When she came back to Myanmar, she competed in Eai Mat Sone Yar, a televised singing competition.
 Then, with an invitation from the Style Plus H Organisation, she competed in Miss Asia Pacific World 2014.

 Pageantry

 Miss Asia Pacific World 2014

 In 2014, Noe participated in the 2014 edition of Miss Asia Pacific World, where she was crowned as the winner.
 She was subsequently stripped of the title three months after her win, under allegations by the South Korean pageant organizers that she displayed an "ungrateful attitude and untrustworthiness" by being rude and not returning phone calls.

 Noe claimed that the organizers pressured her to undergo extensive plastic surgery, and criticized the organization for its poor reputation.
 She further stated that she was coaxed to provide escort services for South Korean tycoons.
 Noe handed the crown, valued at $100,000, over to Burmese authorities in Myanmar, but refused to have the crown returned to South Korea until she received a formal apology.

-The organization formally accused Noe of defamation in September 2015.

 Career

 Modeling career

 Noe was selected as one of fourteen finalists for the fourth season of Asia's Next Top Model in 2016, becoming the first representative from Myanmar to participate in the series.
 Noe went on to win an all-expenses paid trip to New York Fashion Week sponsored by Maybelline for having garnered the best performance following a photo shoot for the brand during the show's fifth episode.
-She was eventually eliminated during the show's seventh episode, placing seventh overall.
+She was eventually eliminated during the show's seventh episode, becoming the eighth eliminated over.
 After the show, she currently represent by Basic Models in Singapore.
 She was the face of CLEAR Myanmar and has done several campaigns for L'Oréal, Pocari Sweats, Maybelline and Pepsi.